Edrig/OBS-Websocket-Chataigne-Module/README.md

 # OBS-Websocket-Chataigne-Module
-A simple module to use OBS Websocket V5 with the Chataigne Software
+A simple module to use OBS Websocket V5 with the Chataigne Software To know all parameters for your requests, see protocol.md of OBS-Websocket at this link :

-link :  <a href="http://benjamin.kuperberg.fr/chataigne/en" target="_blank">Chataigne Software </a> By Benjamin Kuperberg
+ <a href="https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md#requests" target="_blank">Protocol.md OSB_Websocket</a>

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents